slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 But the problem is that, like I said, feminism, in the process of enacting all of the progress of the last 50 years, became more than a philosophy—it became an institution.
 And institutions are always primarily interested in sustaining themselves first and engaging with the world as it is second.
 Once a philosophy goes tribal, its beliefs no longer exist to serve some moral principle, but rather they exist to serve the promotion of the group.
 The way you destroy stereotypes is by being the contradiction of the stereotype.
 These are the real activists.
 This is where real progress happens.
 Yes, women still face stereotypes and poor treatments in these industries.
 But this is the trench today’s feminists should be fighting in.
 This is where they should be making their push -- and not by talking about it online, but by actually being there.

-+ x@kunalb11 -- Easiest way to build a tribe is to convince a group of people that their current misfortune is not due to their choices but instead due to presence and actions of another group.
-> *"It’s the battle of the masculine men and the feminine women vs the masculine women and the feminine men."  -- x@naval*
-> *"Tech is the accelerator, regulation is the brake."  -- x@naval*
-> *"A candidate is a person who gets money from the rich and votes from the poor to protect them from each other.*
-> *"If majority of academics vote Democrat, it is not random: they  1) don’t have skin in the game, (others take risks for them) 2) are not productive members of society but want to lecture others on what to do 3) have steady income etc."  -- Nassim Taleb [1960]*
-> *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*
-> *"Tech giants want to be regulated because they want to hand off the unpopular decisions to governments."  -- Pedro Domingos [1965]*
-> *"The way these psycopaths seamlessly changed the word "censorship" to "safety"."  -- x@micsolana*
-> *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
-There must be both cooperation and competition between people in the same society.
-There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*
-> *"When a Democrat is elected, buy gun and ammo stocks.
-When a Republican is elected, buy newspaper stocks."*
-> *"Where they have burned books, they will end in burning human beings."  -- Heinrich Heine*
-> *"The Party told you to reject the evidence of your eyes and ears.
-It was their final, most essential command."  -- George Orwell [1903]*
 -->

 > *"For the friends: everything.
 For the others: the law."